kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q4/outline.md

   an inventory of infrastructure.
 - What passes from inventory to workload management is kcp TMC Location and SyncTarget objects.
-- **Compared to PoC2023q1, decoupling from kcp TMC by making our own copy of the definitions of SyncTarget and Location.**
+- **Compared to PoC2023q1, decoupling from TMC by making our own copy of the definitions of SyncTarget and Location.**
 - **Potentially: switch from using SyncTarget and Location to some other representation of inventory.**
-- **Compared to PoC2023q1, decoupling from kcp core by (1) introducing an abstraction layer that delivers the essential functionality of kcp's logical clusters based on a variety of implementations and (2) using [kube-bind](https://github.com/kube-bind/kube-bind) instead of kcp's APIExport/APIBinding.
-Where PoC2023q1 used the concept of a kcp workspace, PoC2023q4 uses the abstract concept that we call a "space".**
+- **Compared to PoC2023q1, decoupling from a single logical cluster server by (1) introducing an abstraction layer that delivers the essential functionality of a logical cluster's server based on a variety of implementations and (2) using [kube-bind](https://github.com/kube-bind/kube-bind) instead of APIExport/APIBinding.
+Where PoC2023q1 used the concept of a workspace, PoC2023q4 uses the abstract concept that we call a "space".**
 - Use of a space as the container for the central spec of a workload.
 - Propagation of desired state from center outward, as directed by